Windows Tweaks Logo Microsoft PC Help - 02 blue red

 • Backup copy: Before you make any changes to the system settings, it is advisable to create a backup of your most important data.

-• Check storage spaceMake sure that the target drive has enough free space.
+• Check storage space: Make sure that the target drive has enough free space.

-• System monitoringObserve your system after moving the Pagefile.sys to make sure that everything works smoothly.
+• System monitoring: Observe your system after moving the Pagefile.sys to ensure that everything is running smoothly.

-With these instructions you can move the Pagefile.sys - safely and effectively.
+With these instructions, you can move the Pagefile.sys - safely and effectively.
 This will not only improve the performance of your PC, but also make optimum use of your memory resources.

 How to move the Pagefile.sys safely (instructions)

-1. Open system settingsFirst open the advanced system settings.
+1. Open system settings: First open the advanced system settings.
 You can do this, for example, by right-clicking on 'This PC', selecting 'Properties' and then 'Advanced system settings' at the bottom of the window.

-2. Adjust performance settingsIn the new window, click on the 'Advanced' tab and then on 'Settings' under 'Performance'.
+2. Adjust performance settings: In the new window, click on the 'Advanced' tab and then on 'Settings' under 'Performance'.

-3. Manage virtual storageIn the performance options, select the 'Advanced' tab again and click on 'Change' under 'Virtual memory'.
+3. Manage virtual memory: In the performance options, select the 'Advanced' tab again and click on 'Change' under 'Virtual memory'.

-5. Deactivate page file in current driveSelect "No swap file" and click "Set", confirm the warning message with "Yes".
+5. Disable page file in current drive: Select "No swap file" and click "Set", confirm the warning message with "Yes".

-6. Selecting the new driveNow select the drive to which you want to move the Pagefile.sys.
+6. Select the new drive: Now select the drive to which you want to move the Pagefile.sys.

-7. Set sizeEnter the initial size and the maximum size of the Pagefile.sys for the new drive.
+8. Set size: Enter the initial size and the maximum size of the Pagefile.sys for the new drive.
 It is recommended to set these values to at least 1.5 to 3 times your RAM.
 IMPORTANT: Are you a power user with CPU-intensive applications (video editing or gaming)?
 Then check the size of your current Pagefile.sys in advance.
 It may be 20 GB, in extreme cases even 100 GB, because the system requires more virtual RAM than a standard Windows user.
-In this case, it is better not to set the size smaller, as this could lead to performance problems or crashes (even if 32GB or 64GB RAM physical memory is installed)!
+Then it is better not to set the size smaller, as this could lead to performance problems or crashes (even if 32GB or 64GB RAM physical memory is installed)!

-8. Confirm changesClick on 'Set' and then on 'OK' to save your changes.
+9. Confirm changes: Click on 'Set' and then on 'OK' to save your changes.

-9. System restartAfter you have made these changes, you will need to restart your PC for the Pagefile.sys move to take effect.
+10. System restart: After you have made these changes, you will need to restart your PC for the Pagefile.sys move to take effect.

 When does it make sense to postpone?

-Moving the Pagefile.sys is particularly useful if you realize that your current configuration is not optimal - be it because of slower access times on an HDD or because of a lack of space on one of your Windows system partitions (usually "C") or an SSD that is too small.
+Moving the Pagefile.sys is particularly useful if you notice that your current configuration is not optimal - be it because of slower access times on an HDD or because of a lack of space on one of your Windows system partitions (usually "C") or an SSD that is too small.

 Examples:

-• Performance improvementOn a system with a slow HDD, moving the Pagefile.sys to an SSD can noticeably improve the overall response time of the system.
+• Performance improvement: On a system with a slow HDD, moving Pagefile.sys to an SSD can noticeably improve the overall response time of the system.

-• Storage space managementIf you have little space on your SSD, moving the virtual memory to a larger HDD can help to keep the valuable SSD memory free for other applications.
+• Space management: If you are short of space on your SSD, moving the virtual memory to a larger HDD can help to free up valuable SSD memory for other applications.

 SSD or HDD - where to move?